home-assistant/home-assistant.io/source/_integrations/asus_router.markdown

 <div class='note'>

-Options flow provides a possibility to change all the configurations except for the hostname.
+Options flow allows changing all the configurations except for the hostname.

 </div>